-I think we’re all reeling a bit from 2020 and grateful to turn the page on a new year.
 I’ve been thinking about New Year’s resolutions and know from experience that it’s one thing to intend to do something and quite another to actually commit to a specific action or outcome.

 Take brain health for example.
 Through my work, I feel like I’m always expanding, often straining my brain.
 Yet I realized that although I’ve read extensively about brain health and ways to maximize cognitive function over a lifetime, I’ve not really committed to “exercising” the brain in ways that are proven to impact all aspects of brain health.